 Users with an active outdoor lifestyle should have an IP68 rated smartphone to protect the device from both solid and liquid particles.
 The first number on the IPXX rating indicates how the device handles solid particles, while the second number is how it fares against liquids.

-Almost all mobile phones today have some sort of unlocking feature such as face unlock, fingerprint unlocks, or voice unlock.
+Almost all mobile phones today have some sort of AI unlocking feature such as face unlock, fingerprint unlocks, or voice unlock.
+This can give save you extra seconds especially if you open your phone all the time.
 Apart from these, the standard 4-digit PIN or pattern unlock still exists.

 There are two main ways to purchase an Android smartphone: mobile carriers and retailers.
 The price and payment method will change depending on what you choose, so we’ll discuss the pros and cons of each.